blackdataca/My-Radio-App/README.md

 Visions:
-- Make cryptocurrency decentralized by using Equihash and starting the blockchain from 0.
+- Make cryptocurrency decentralized by using [Equihash](docs/Equihash.pdf) and starting the blockchain from 0.
 - Invent a true public domain Radial Code Standard as alternative to QR Code and Barcode.
 - Develop scrip/gift card products to make AchieveCoin and other cryptocurrencies easier to access on existing retail distribution networks around the world.

 ### What is AchieveCoin ⨺

-AchieveCoin is an open-source cryptocurrency derived from Bitcoin Gold.
+AchieveCoin, trading symbol ACH, is an open-source cryptocurrency derived from Bitcoin Gold.
 Just like Bitcoin, there is no central authority to issue or regulate AchieveCoin.
 AchieveCoin further the decentralize characteristic by using memory-intensive mining process.
 AchieveCoin's blockchain starts from number zero, which makes mining possible again for individuals, just like Bitcoin ten years ago.

 ### What is Radial Code ❄

 Each cryptocurrency address is a long unique string of numbers and letters between 27 and 34 characters.
 [QR Code](https://en.wikipedia.org/wiki/QR_code) represents the address in machine-readable manner at point-of-sale systems.
-A [subdivision](http://www.qrcode.com/en/patent.html) of Toyota company created QR Code in 1994, which also holds number of patents for QR code.
+A [subdivision](http://www.qrcode.com/en/patent.html) of Toyota company created QR Code in 1994, who  holds number of patents for QR code.

 A better and fully public domain owned code which supports more data could open new doors for adoption of the currency and other technologies.